indiana-university/rivet-source/src/components/breadcrumb/README.md

 ## When to use something else

 Avoid using the breadcrumb nav when your application only has one level of navigation.

+## Accessibility requirements

+The breadcrumb component is wrapped in a `nav` element so that it is announced to assistive technologies.
+It is also a good idea to add `aria-label` attributes to the `nav` element and current page `li` that describes the navigation.